fabrizioleone/build-directory/README.md

 ### Usage

 Download this repo on your computer and save the file build_directory.py in your favourite directory.
-Open a new Python file, for example "trial.py" and type the following:
+Create a new Python script, call it for example "trial.py", and type the following:

 ```sh
 n      = 3                                 # Number of taks you want to initialize